Skip to Main Content

 May I vote early?

 Once registered to vote in Texas, you can vote at your convenience beginning on the 15th day before an election and ending on the 4th day before Election Day in most elections.
-This is called early voting, and there are two types of early voting in Texas: vote early in person (no need to vote in your precinct—you can cast your ballot at any early voting site convenient to you) or vote early by mail.
+This is called early voting, and there are two types of early voting in Texas: vote early in person (no need to vote in your precinct—you can cast your ballot at any early voting site in your county) or vote early by mail.
 Voting early in person is convenient and requires no excuse.
 You can only vote early by mail if you are 65 or older; disabled; confined in jail; or expect to be out of the county on Election Day.

 I'm a student.
 Do I vote at my permanent home address, or at my college address?

 Generally, you should be registered to vote in the county you claim as your permanent residence.
 If you consider your parents’ address to be your permanent residence, you may use that address as your registration address.
 If you would like to register to vote at your college address, you may do so.
 However, you cannot be registered at both places.
-If you are registered at one location in Texas, and will be away from your home Texas county during early voting and on Election Day, and you wish to vote by mail, you can request that a voting-early-by-mail ballot be sent to you.
+If you are registered at one location in Texas, and will be away from your home Texas county during early voting and on Election Day, and you wish to vote by mail, you can request that an Application for a Ballot by Mail be sent to you.
 (See instructions above for early voting by mail.)
 If you consider yourself a permanent resident of another state, you will need to consult with the authorities in that state for their registration and voting-by-mail procedures.

 What should I bring to the polling site?

+An approved form of a photo identification is required to vote in the State of Texas.
+A list of acceptable identifications is available at Identification Requirements for Voting.
 You may also want to bring your Voting Registration Certificate, which identifies you as a registered voter in your precinct but is not required to vote.
 If you wish, you may also bring a voters guide, such as that published by the League of Women Voters, into the voting booth.
+Leave your cellphone in the car, turn it off, or silence it as cellphone use is prohibited in polling locations.

 I have a special need.
 Can it be accommodated?